Tomb of Hazrat Omar

-The tomb of Commander Ömer is an Ottoman tomb located in the Girne District of the largely unrecognized Turkish Republic of Northern Cyprus.
+The tomb of Hazrat Omar (Hazreti Ömer Türbesi) is an Ottoman tomb located in the Girne District of the largely unrecognized Turkish Republic of Northern Cyprus.
 The tomb is located on the rocky seaside of Çatalköy.
-Not only does the tomb of Ömer stand there (who served as the second in command of the army of future Ummayad Caliph Mu'awiya I during the first Arab raids on Cyprus) but also of his six friends.
+Not only does the tomb of Omar stand there (who served as the second in command of the army of future Umayyad Caliph Mu'awiya I during the first Arab raids on Cyprus) but also of his six friends.

-Commander Ömer
+Commander Omar

 M.S.
-In 647, Commander Ömer an influential commander in the Early Caliphate navy (and one among the many Companions of the Prophet) and his soldiers attacked the north of the Cyprus (island) from the Mediterranean Sea.
-In a short skirmish with the Byzantine navy following the raid near the Island, Ömer and his six soldiers were killed.
+In 647, Commander Omar an influential commander in the Early Caliphate navy (and one among the many Companions of the Prophet) and his soldiers attacked the north of the Cyprus (island) from the Mediterranean Sea.
+In a short skirmish with the Byzantine navy following the raid near the Island, Omar and his six soldiers were killed.
 Their bodies were repatriated to the nearest shore and buried in a cave there.
 Centuries later, in 1571, when the Island of Cyprus was conquered by the Ottomans during the Ottoman–Venetian War (1570–1573), their remains were found and an Ottoman tomb was built for them almost immediately afterwards.